- Home Improvement

 Variety can also be used to generate interest on vertical surfaces.
 Patios can be set at different levels, flower beds can be raised and decorative privacy screens can be installed to draw the eyes away from any bland horizontal expanse of space.

-3. Balance In Patio Design Concepts
+3. Balance in Design Concept

 In patio design, a balance is applied when elements placed in its space are artfully combined to produce a similar 'visual weight' on both sides of a central piece.